trewknowledge/GDPR/README.txt

    1. The requests table allows the Administrator to reassign any content to another user or delete it.
    1. In the event of comments, the Data User’s content would be made anonymous.

-1. Admin can also manually add users to the erasure requests table with a manual email look up
+1. Admin can also manually add users to the erasure requests table with a manual email search

 **Right to Access Data Request & User Data Portability**